 The Peanut Butter Chocolate Chip Cookie Taste Test

-At this point, I had eaten too many peanut butter cookies to have an unbiased opinion.
+At this point, I had eaten too many peanut butter pretzel cookies to have an unbiased opinion.
 So when I met up with a friend to watch the sequel to Trainspotting, I brought three freshly-baked cookies, one from each batch.
 In my bag.
 To the theatre.
+I’m that person.

 During the film, I snuck him one at a time, not telling him which was which.
 After he had tried all three, I leaned over and whispered, “So?”
 He held up what was left of the Jacques Torres peanut butter cookie.
 Huzzah.

-The next morning, I baked what remained of the tinked-with original and the Jacques Torres Peanut Butter Cookies and brought them to my coworkers.
+The next morning, I baked what remained of batch #2 and the Jacques Torres-inspired Peanut Butter Pretzel Cookies and brought them to my coworkers.
 By early afternoon, no Jacques Torres cookies were left.

 5 Quick Tips for Baking Better Cookies: